postmanlabs/labs-docs/src/pages/docs/sending-requests/intro-to-collections.md

 ### Recovering deleted collections

 You can recover deleted collections in Postman using __Trash__.
 Click `...` next to the collection search bar and select __Open Trash__.
 You can restore the deleted collections or permanently delete them.
-You can alternatively open the trash from the statisbar in the bottom right corner in Postman.
+You can alternatively open the trash from the status bar in the bottom right corner in Postman.

 <img alt="Trash" src="https://assets.postman.com/postman-docs/trash-v8.jpg"/>